euanfindlay/flutter_svgaplayer3/README.md

 ## Introduce

-flutter_svgaplayer3 is a light-weight animation renderer.
+flutter_svgaplayer3 is a expand SVGAPlayer-Flutter light-weight animation renderer.
 You use [tools](https://svga.io/designer.html) to export `svga` file from `Adobe Animate CC` or `Adobe After Effects`, and then use SVGAPlayer to render animation on mobile application.

 `SVGAPlayer-Flutter` render animation natively via Flutter CustomPainter, brings you a high-performance, low-cost animation experience.

 If wonder more information, go to this [website](https://svga.io/).
+* SVGAPlayer-Flutter only supports version 2.0 format (the original author has stopped maintaining it).
 * flutter_svgaplayer3 supports 3.0 format only.

 ## Usage